 Minimal operating temperature : – 100 °C

 Flash point, closed cup : 47°C

 Estimated critical pressure : 12.16 bar

 4. Recycling Syltherm XTL

-Though the waste of HTF oil would be used as a fuel oil supply for the refinery, it is a serious waste of resources, moreover, it will lead to an environmental pollution for which now there are regulations and management system standards.
-Therefore, to regenerate and recycle the waste HTF has very important practical significance for the enterprises to reduce the production cost, to save energy and protect the environment.
+Though the recycling of HTF oil would be used as a fuel oil supply for the refinery, it is a serious waste of resources, moreover, it will lead to an environmental pollution for which now there are regulations and management system standards.
+Therefore, to regenerate and recycle the HTF has very important practical significance for the enterprises to reduce the production cost, to save energy and protect the environment.
 In the regeneration process, procedures as reduced pressure rotary steaming, adsorption and filtration were adopted for different types of silicone oil.
 Then every index of the oil was analyzed according to current standards to determine the feasibility of the renewable technology based on the experimental results.

 For unused and uncontaminated product, the preferred options include sending to a licensed Recycler as for instance ECO USA, incinerator or other thermal destruction device.